imarranz/data-science-workflow-management/README.md

 [^metadata]: A data dictionary, or metadata repository, as defined in the IBM Dictionary of Computing, is a "centralized repository of information about data such as meaning, relationships to other data, origin, usage, and format"
 [^yaml]: YAML is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
+[^conda]: Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.